Glam Media changes name to Mode, expands into online video

-SAN FRANCISCO (Reuters) - Glam Media, the online lifestyle publishing company, is changing its name to Mode Media and heading into the increasingly crowded market offering original online video programming.
+SAN FRANCISCO, April 29 (Reuters) - Glam Media, the online lifestyle publishing company, is changing its name to Mode Media and heading into the increasingly crowded market offering original online video programming.

 The company said on Tuesday it would launch 10 original online video series and create its own video production studio.
 The new programs, on topics ranging from food to home design, are due to debut on Tuesday on websites owned by Mode Media.

-Internet and technology companies such as Yahoo Inc, Aol Inc, Amazon.com Inc and Microsoft Corp are racing to develop original online video programs, spurred by the success of Netflix Inc’s House of Cards series.
+Internet and technology companies such as Yahoo Inc , Aol Inc, Amazon.com Inc and Microsoft Corp are racing to develop original online video programs, spurred by the success of Netflix Inc’s House of Cards series.
 High advertising rates for the video ads that accompany the programs are also appealing.
-[ID:nL2N0NL00A]

 Chief Executive Samir Arora said Mode Media planned to offer video programs ranging from 4-minute how-tos to full-length films.